Luis Arraez Player Props: Marlins vs. Athletics

-The Miami Marlins, including Luis Arraez (.389 slugging percentage in past 10 games, including zero home run), take on starting pitcher Shintaro Fujinami and the Oakland Athletics at LoanDepot park, Friday at 6:40 PM ET.
+Luis Arraez -- with a slugging percentage of .368 in his past 10 games, including zero homers) -- will be in action for the Miami Marlins versus the Oakland Athletics, with Luis Medina on the hill, on June 3 at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Padres.
+In his previous game he had a hitless performance (0-for-4) against the Athletics.

 Luis Arraez Game Info & Props vs. the Athletics